Algebraicity of higher Green functions at a CM point: Introduction

 that are eigenfunctions with respect to the Laplacians in $z_1$ and $z_2$.
 For integral parameters $s = r + 1 \in \Nb$, these functions are called higher Green functions, and played an important role in calculating arithmetic intersections of Heegner cycles on Kuga-Sato varieties \cite{Zhang97}.
 Given a weakly holomorphic modular form $f = \sum_{m \gg -\infty} c(m) q^m \in M^!_{-2r}$ on $X_0(1)$, one can associate to it a higher Green function

 Although the theory of complex multiplication does not directly apply, the values of $G_{r+1, f}$ at CM points on $X_0(1)^2$ should be algebraic in nature, as in the case of the automorphic Green function.
 More precisely, these values should be algebraic multiples of logarithm of algebraic numbers.
 This was conjectured in \cite[Conjecture (4.4)]{GZ86} when $z_1, z_2$ have the same discriminant, and mentioned as a question in \cite[section V.1]{GKZ87} for the general case (see also \cite{Mellit08} and \cite{Via11}).
-In this paper, we prove the following result.
+In this paper, we prove the following result, which in particular solves problem (ii) raised by Don Zagier at the end of his 1986 ICM proceeding \cite{zagier-ICM}.